jamesjenner/videre/README.md

 View and interact with remote automated vehicles

 This project implements a cross platform multi-touch enabled application for the purpose of interacting with multiple autonomous vehicles.
-This project was initiated as a major project at QUT by James Jenner as part of James' masters course.
+This project was initialy developed as a major project at QUT.

 The software is designed to leverage html5, css3 and javascript for the purposes of code reuse and reduce the cost.